 Another important contribution to the history of information graphics was provided by the sociologist and activist W.E.B.
 Du Bois and a team of students.
 They were invited to represent the status of the Afro-American population for the World Expo in Paris in 1900.
 For this exhibit, they created a series of hand-drawn visualizations (more on this project in this review).
 Du Bois is shown here in a profile portrait, with the series of posters behind his face (above right).

 On their backside, the posters reproduced the original graphic and some background information.
 I love how Jan created a whole visual narrative to show the historical context in which each of these graphics were made.
 Each of them has a story about why they were created (e.g. to help students or to support a political campaign).
 Jan’s illustrations capture this very beautifully.

 Jan Hamstra took this image during the intense creation process.
 The test prints on the floor show designs for the whole series of posters.
 Each of them contained a portrait of the author or designer that invented the infographic.
 I loved this glimpse into Jan’s workshop and intense creative process.
-During the festival, Jan and myself gave a guided tour along the Time Walk, which was very inspiring and enjoyable.
+During the festival, it was great to give a tour along the Time Walk together with Jan.

 Thanks Dennis Elbers & Graphic Matters for the opportunity